 Female Sexual Health

-If you’re looking for a friendly and comfortable clinic to take care of your sexual health, our expert women’s health team are here to help.
+If you’re looking for a friendly and comfortable clinic to take care of your sexual health, our women’s health team are here to help.
 Whether you’re post-menopausal, married or single, a mother, young adult or teenager, we can offer guidance and advice to deal with any sexual health issues or concerns that are impacting your life.

 We recognise the sensitive nature of sexually related health matters.
 It can be embarrassing going to a doctor to discuss your sexual health concerns.
 We assure you that your privacy is protected.
 It’s much better for both your physical and mental health to have issues diagnosed and treated as soon as possible, particularly if you want to continue an active sex life.
-What’s more, some conditions can permanently affect your fertility or cause you chronic pelvic pain, making prompt diagnosis and treatment a priority.
+What’s more, some conditions can permanently affect your fertility or cause chronic pelvic pain, making prompt diagnosis and treatment a priority.

 Common Symptoms of Sexually Transmitted Infections – STI’s

 Some common symptoms to be aware of include: